caothanhbang455/Credit_card_fraud_project/README.md

 - Features `V1` to `V28` were already transformed using PCA

 ### 4. Handling class imbalance

-- Used stratified sampling during train-test split to maintain class distribution
-- Optionally applied under-sampling or over-sampling techniques such as SMOTE
+- Applied over-sampling techniques such as SMOTE

 ### 5. Model training

 - Trained multiple classifiers including:
+  - Logistic regression with no handle imablanced
-  - Logistic regression
+  - Logistic regression with handle imablanced using SMOTE
-  - Decision tree
-  - Random forest
 - Evaluation focused on:
   - Precision
   - Recall
   - F1-score
-  - ROC-AUC score

 ### 6. Model evaluation

-- Used confusion matrix and ROC curve for performance analysis
+- Used confusion matrix for performance analysis
 - Emphasized minimizing false negatives and improving recall for the minority class

-### 7. Conclusion

-- Discussed trade-offs between precision and recall
-- Identified the most suitable model based on evaluation metrics
-- Suggested further work including advanced algorithms and anomaly detection methods

 ## evaluation results